 But we just don’t know.

-What makes a probiotic?
+What even makes a good probiotic?

 We actually don’t know how many live bacteria are needed in a food in order to reliably deliver a dosage of good bacteria to our guts.